ITfoxtec/FoxIDs/docs/up-party-oidc.md

 ## Relying Party (RP) / Client
 An external OpenID Provider (OP) can be connected to a FoxIDs up-party Relying Party (RP) / Client with OpenID Connect.

-The following screen shot show all the FoxIDs up-party configuration available in [FoxIDs Control](control.md).
+The following screen shot show all the FoxIDs up-party configuration available in [FoxIDs Control Client](control.md#foxids-control-client).

 ![Configure OpenID Connect](images/configure-oidc-up-party.png)

 The external OP is configured as an authority.
 FoxIDs automatically calls the OpenID Configuration endpoint (`.well-known/openid-configuration`) on save.
 You can see the added configuration by opening the up-party again.

 FoxIDs automatically read future updates.
 If the endpoint become unavailable for a period of time FoxIDs will stop the automated update process.
-It can be restarted by updating the up-party in FoxIDs Control Client or API.
+It can be restarted by updating the up-party in [FoxIDs Control Client](control.md#foxids-control-client) or [API](control.md#foxids-control-api).

 > FoxIDs Control Client only support creating automatic updated up-parties using the OpenID Configuration endpoint.
-FoxIDs Control API support both automatic and manually updated up-parties.
+[FoxIDs Control API](control.md#foxids-control-api) support both automatic and manually updated up-parties.
 In manual you can specify all values and the OpenID Configuration endpoint (`.well-known/openid-configuration`) will not be called.

 Default the up-party is configured for Authorization Code Flow, to use PKCE and read claim from the external access token.
 These settings can be changed.